Canon 200D vs Nikon D610

-The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D610 are two digital cameras that were announced, respectively, in June 2017 and October 2013.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Nikon D610 are two digital cameras that were officially introduced, respectively, in June 2017 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (D610) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Nikon provides 24.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Nikon provides 24.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Nikon D610

 An illustration of the physical size and weight of the Canon 200D and the Nikon D610 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents the basis or 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D610 is notably larger (40 percent) than the Canon 200D.
 Moreover, the D610 is substantially heavier (88 percent) than the 200D.
 It is noteworthy in this context that the D610 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.